fsharp/fslang-design/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md

 # Drawbacks
 [drawbacks]: #drawbacks

 * This slightly strengthens the "type-class"-like capabilities of SRTP resolution.
-This means that people may increasingly use SRTP code as a way to write generic, reusable code rather than passing paramaters explicitly.
+This means that people may increasingly use SRTP code as a way to write generic, reusable code rather than passing parameters explicitly.
 While this is reasonable for generic arithmetic code, it has many downsides when applied to other things.

 # Alternatives
 [alternatives]: #alternatives